-Our NHS is very near its final destruction and yet there are still far too many people who simply do not know it and/or if they hear about it would prefer not to but to go on believing the government’s propaganda.
+Now it is very near its final destruction.
 So I’m devoting this blog to a few very necessary facts about our NHS and the government’s planned and deliberate destruction of it.

 Mark Britnell chairman of KPMG global health, made it perfectly clear in 2010 what was going to happen when he gave a speech at a healthcare industry conference in the USA, in which he said that